coderolls/coderolls-blog/_posts/java-json/2021-01-07-parse-json-in-java.md

 		String name = (String) coderollsJSONObject.get("name");
 		System.out.println("Name: "+name+"\n");

-		//we can get the JSON object present as value of any key in the parent JSON JSONObject addressJSONObject = (JSONObject) coderollsJSONObject.get("address");
+		//we can get the JSON object present as the value of any key in the parent JSON JSONObject addressJSONObject = (JSONObject) coderollsJSONObject.get("address");

 		//access the values of the addressJSONObject